FlorentRicci/azure-labs/01 - Realtime Sentiment Analysis/README.md

 ## Process tweets in realtime

 ### Create Azure Stream Analytics Job
+We need an Azure Stream Analytics Job to process the incoming stream of tweets in realtime.

 * Create a Stream Analytics Job, named _{prefix}-sentiment-analysis-asa_.
 Give the appropriate resource group and identical location as the previously created services.
 Keep _Cloud_ as the hosting environment and set the _Streaming units_ to 1.
 The latter will save you some costs.